pankaj139/system-design-interview-solutions/url_shortener_system_design.md

 - What's the cost-benefit of 95% hit rate vs 99% hit rate?
 - When would you NOT use caching?
 - How do you handle cache invalidation in microservices architecture?

+### 🎯 Interview Questions - Caching Strategy

+**Beginner Level:**
+1. **Q:** "Why would you use caching in a URL shortener?"
+   - **A:** Reduce database load, improve response times, handle high traffic, and reduce costs.
+Most redirects are for the same popular URLs.

+2. **Q:** "What caching strategies would you use for a URL shortener?"
+   - **A:** Redis for hot URLs, CDN for global distribution, browser caching for static content, and database query caching.

+3. **Q:** "How would you handle cache misses in a URL shortener?"
+   - **A:** Check cache first, then database, update cache with new data, and return result to user.

+**Intermediate Level:**
+4. **Q:** "How would you design caching for a URL shortener that needs to handle 1 billion redirects per day?"
+   - **A:** Multi-level caching (L1, L2, L3), CDN with edge caching, cache warming strategies, and intelligent cache eviction.

+5. **Q:** "What happens if your cache goes down during peak traffic?"
+   - **A:** Fallback to database, circuit breakers, cache warming, and graceful degradation.

+6. **Q:** "How would you handle cache invalidation for a URL shortener?"
+   - **A:** TTL-based expiration, manual invalidation, cache versioning, and event-driven invalidation.

+**Advanced Level:**
+7. **Q:** "Design a caching system for a URL shortener that needs to support real-time analytics."
+   - **A:** Separate analytics cache, real-time data processing, cache partitioning, and analytics-specific eviction policies.

+8. **Q:** "How would you handle caching for a URL shortener that needs to work across multiple data centers?"
+   - **A:** Cross-region cache replication, cache consistency, conflict resolution, and regional cache strategies.

+9. **Q:** "What caching optimizations would you implement for a URL shortener with high throughput?"
+   - **A:** Cache preloading, intelligent eviction, cache compression, and distributed caching strategies.

+**System Design Deep Dive:**
+10. **Q:** "How would you design caching for a URL shortener that needs to support custom domains and enterprise features?"
+    - **A:** Domain-specific caching, enterprise cache policies, custom TTL settings, and compliance-aware caching.

 ---